Rahulray12/puzzelfun/README.md

   *Result:*

-     - A congratulation message box popped out and the timer stopped.
+     - A congratulation message box popped out and the timer was stopped.
      - After click on "ok" at the message box, message disappeared.
-Timer remains at the when it was stopped and score add one more than before.
+Timer remained at the time when it was stopped and score was added one more than before.
      - It was as expected.

  *Start Button*

-- Test is to check after click on "Start" button the game would actually start.
+- Test is to check if the game would actually start after clicking on "Start" button.

   *Steps to test Start button*